6 Best 18-Inch Chainsaws – Reviews, Top Picks & Guide 2023

 Fall & Winter

-Spring & SummerIn the warmer seasons, you’re more likely to be using chainsaws for clearing brush and cutting down waste trees, though the tasks of chopping firewood and getting rid of dangerous branches continue all year round.
+Spring & SummerIn the warmer seasons, you’re more likely to be using chainsaws for clearing brush and cutting down waste trees, but the tasks of chopping firewood and getting rid of dangerous branches continue all year round.

-RELATED READING: Electric vs Gas Chainsaws
+RELATED READ: Electric vs Gas Chainsaws

 What makes a good chainsaw?